Unfurling Khovanov-Lauda-Rouquier algebras: Background

-We've considered the KLR algebra $R$ with an eye toward studying categorical actions of Lie algebras.
-By ``a categorical action of a Lie algebra'' we mean a representation of a specific 2-category $\tU$ defined by Khovanov-Lauda \cite{KLIII} and Rouquier \cite{Rou2KM}.
-We'll follow the conventions of \cite[2.4]{Webmerged}, where this 2-category is presented by taking the quotient of a 2-category $\doubletilde{\tU}$ of KL diagrams (see \cite[2.3]{Webmerged}) by the KLR relations (\ref{first-QH}--\ref{triple-smart}) and the following relations on 2-morphisms: \newseq
+We have considered the KLR algebra $R$ with an eye toward studying categorical actions of Lie algebras.
+By ``a categorical action of a Lie algebra'' we mean a representation of a specific 2-category $\tU$ defined by Khovanov-Lauda and Rouquier (the equivalence of these 2-categories is proven in \cite{brundanDefinitionKac2016}).
+We follow the conventions of \cite{brundanDefinitionKac2016}: in the notation of that paper,

-In much of the literature, the representations of $\tU$ considered have had the action of the dots and bubbles be nilpotent; this is necessary in a graded 2-representation in the 2-category of Schurian categories over a field $\K$.
-However, it can be a very powerful technique to deform these representations in such a way as to break this assumption.
-Let $\K$ be a field, and let $\mathcal{C}\cong \oplus_\la \mathcal{C}_\la$ be a $\K$-linear idempotent complete category with a direct sum decomposition indexed by the weights for our Cartan datum, with each $\mathcal{C}_\la$ Krull-Schmidt.